Dynamic Clearing and Contagion in Financial Networks

-Noting that payments can be written as a simple function of the wealths ($p = \bar p - V^-$), we provide the following proposition.
-We refer also to \cite{veraart2017distress,barucca2016valuation,banerjee2017insurance} for similar notions of utilizing clearing wealth instead of clearing payments. \begin{proposition} A vector $p \in [0,\bar p]$ is a clearing payments in the Eisenberg-Noe setting \eqref{eq:EN-p} if and only if $p = [\bar p - V^-]^+$ for some $V \in \bbr^{n+1}$ satisfying the following fixed point problem
+Noting that payments can be written as a simple function of the cash accounts ($p = \bar p - V^-$, recalling the aforementioned notation that $V^- = -(V\wedge 0)$), we provide the following proposition.
+We refer also to \cite{veraart2017distress,barucca2016valuation,banerjee2017insurance} for similar notions of utilizing clearing cash accounts instead of clearing payments.
+We refer to Appendix~\ref{sec:FDA} for the fictitious default algorithm that can be used to compute these clearing cash accounts. \begin{proposition} A vector $p \in [0,\bar p]$ is a clearing payments in the Eisenberg-Noe setting \eqref{eq:EN-p} if and only if $p = [\bar p - V^-]^+$ for some $V \in \bbr^{n+1}$ satisfying the following fixed point problem

-Vice versa, a vector $V \in \bbr^{n+1}$ is a clearing wealths (i.e., satisfying \eqref{eq:EN-e}) if and only if $V$ is defined as in \eqref{eq:equity} for some clearing payments $p \in [0,\bar p]$ as defined in the fixed point problem \eqref{eq:EN-p}. \end{proposition} \begin{proof} We will prove the first equivalence only, the second follows similarly.
+Vice versa, a vector $V \in \bbr^{n+1}$ is a clearing cash account (i.e., satisfying \eqref{eq:EN-e}) if and only if $V$ is defined as in \eqref{eq:equity} for some clearing payments $p \in [0,\bar p]$ as defined in the fixed point problem \eqref{eq:EN-p}. \end{proposition} \begin{proof} We will prove the first equivalence only, the second follows similarly.

 Let $p \in [0,\bar p]$ be a clearing payment vector.
-Define the wealth vector $V$ by \eqref{eq:equity}, then it is clear that $V^- = \bar p - p$ by definition as well, i.e., $p = \bar p - V^- \geq 0$.
-Thus from \eqref{eq:equity} we immediately recover that the wealth vector $V$ must satisfy \eqref{eq:EN-e}.
+Define the cash account vector $V$ by \eqref{eq:equity}, then it is clear that $V^- = \bar p - p$ by definition as well, i.e., $p = \bar p - V^- \geq 0$.
+Thus from \eqref{eq:equity} we immediately recover that the cash account vector $V$ must satisfy \eqref{eq:EN-e}.